(F)index

 Food

-Small fish, crustacea, polychaete worms, molluscs and gastropods
+Small fish, crustaceans, polychaete worms, molluscs and gastropods

 Length